 These errors are consistently penalized by the carriers' refusal to pay compensation:

-- Ship watches without a case in a simple fabric pouch: "WARNING: Never send watches in a plastic envelope or bag.
-ALWAYS use sturdy cardboard as outer packaging. " A fabric pouch alone offers zero shock protection; the watch moves around freely, resulting in guaranteed scratches and a risk of movement damage.
+- Ship a watch without a case in a simple fabric pouch: "WARNING: Never send a watch in a plastic envelope or bag.
+ALWAYS use a sturdy cardboard box as the outer packaging. " A fabric pouch alone = zero shock protection; the watch moves around freely = scratches guaranteed + risk of movement damage

-- Use a padded envelope instead of a rigid cardboard box: Padded envelopes (such as bubble wrap envelopes) are unsuitable for watches costing more than €1,000: they offer insufficient side protection, can easily be crushed under the weight of other packages, and lack structural rigidity.
-Use them only for watch straps and accessories with no mechanical value.
+- Use a padded envelope instead of a rigid cardboard box: Padded envelopes (such as bubble wrap envelopes) are unsuitable for watches priced over €1,000: insufficient side protection, prone to being crushed under the weight of other parcels, and lack structural rigidity.
+Use only for watchbands and accessories with no mechanical value.

-- Leaving space inside the box = watch shifting during transport: Mistake No. 1 identified by carriers during disputes.
-A watch that moves even 2–3 mm inside its case is subjected to repeated micro-shocks during the 24–72-hour transport period: this can cause the balance spring to go out of adjustment, wear on the rotor bearings, and scratches on the bracelet.
-MANDATORY test before sealing: shake the closed case; no noise is tolerated.
+- Leaving space inside the box = watch moves around during shipping: Mistake No. 1 observed by carriers at disputes.
+A watch that moves even 2–3 mm inside its case is subjected to repeated micro-shocks during the 24–72-hour shipping period: this can cause the balance spring to become misaligned, wear on the rotor bearings, and scratches on the bracelet.
+MANDATORY test before closing the case: shake the closed case; no noise is tolerated.

-- Mentioning "watch" or a luxury brand on a package encourages theft: "If your company name contains sensitive words such as 'watch,' 'Rolex,' 'Vacheron Constantin,' 'luxury watch,' or 'jewelry,' remove these words and shorten the name. " Concrete example: label "Sender: Monaco Watch Store" → "Sender: RBM Services."
-This discretion reduces targeted theft, lowers insurance premiums, and increases customer satisfaction.
+- Mentioning "watch" or a luxury brand on a parcel encourages theft: "If your company name contains sensitive words such as 'watch,' 'Rolex,' 'Vacheron Constantin,' 'luxury watch,' or 'jewelry,' remove these words and shorten the name".
+Concrete example: label “Sender: Monaco Watch Store” → “Sender: MWS.”
+This discretion reduces targeted theft and thus increases your customer satisfaction.

 Here's why Claisy is the leading transportation insurance provider for the professional watchmaking industry:

 You must declare the actual value of the watch at the time of shipment (retail price if new, market value if used).
-Claisy covers this TOTAL declared value in the event of: package theft (even if neutral labeling was used), loss or disappearance during transit, damage to the movement, case, or strap during transport, or substitution of contents (watch replaced with a counterfeit).
+Claisy covers this TOTAL shipped value in the event of: theft of the parcel (even if neutral labeling was followed), loss or disappearance during the logistics process, damage to the movement, case, or strap during transport, or substitution of contents (watch replaced with a counterfeit).

-Fast compensation within 72 hours of claim approval
+Fast reimbursement within 72 hours after application approval

-Required documents: High-resolution photos taken before shipment (showing the watch from six angles, the watch box, and the sealed shipping box), the Carrier waybill Carrier the declared value clearly visible, the purchase invoice OR a certificate of authenticity (Rolex warranty, Patek certificate of origin, or an independent watchmaker’s appraisal), and a damage report (including photos of the package upon receipt, if applicable).
+Required documents: High-definition photos taken before shipment (showing the watch from 6 angles, plus the watch box and the unopened shipping carton), shipping label Carrier with the declared value clearly visible, purchase invoice OR certificate of authenticity (Rolex warranty, Patek certificate of origin, independent watchmaker’s appraisal), damage report (photos of the parcel upon receipt, if applicable).

 - Everything You Need to Know About Shipping Insurance for Luxury Watches